Musculoskeletal Imaging and Interventions

 • Post-training is about 65% private practice, 35% academic

-Home call with attending backup every 6th week.
+Home call with attending backup.

 MIR offers a wide range of helpful resources and competitive benefits for trainees.